 We stay in small, family-run hotels during our time in the Galápagos.
 We eat our meals at restaurants or picnic style on hikes and excursions and transfer between the islands by charter boat.
 We are required to wear flotation devices on all open-water crossings.

 We begin our Galápagos adventure on the island of Isabela, the largest and one of the youngest islands in the archipelago.
-Isabela is home to more wild tortoises than all the other islands.
+Isabela is home to the Islands’ largest population of wild tortoises.
 Five of the six volcanoes on Isabela are still active, making it one of the most volcanically active places on earth.
 We hike to the crater of the Sierra Negra volcano, which last erupted in 2005, where we experience a bird’s eye view of this magical landscape.
-While on Isabela, explore mangroves, beaches, and snorkel with penguins, sea turtles and sea lions in the calm, clear-water bays.
+While on Isabela, explore mangroves, beaches, and snorkel with penguins, sea turtles, and sea lions in the calm, clear-water bays.

 - Volunteer with Ecuadorian friends in a minga to refurbish a community building.